DaveyJH/ci-portfolio-four/README.md

 the [personal development](#personal-development) section at the end of this document.

-Below is a non-exhaustive list of some of the user stories:
+Below is a non-exhaustive list of some of the user stories.
+These are the key uer stories that must be achieved for an MVP to be considered complete:

 #### First Time User